Automatic Licence Plate Recognition (ALPR)

 When a licence plate is scanned, what happens to that data?

-All information related to a non-hit is deleted within approximatey 24 hours in accordance with WPS Policy.
+All information related to a non-hit is deleted within approximately 24 hours, in accordance with WPS Policy.
+Information related to a hit is retained in accordance with the Municipal Freedom of Information Protection of Privacy Act (MFIPPA).